The Story (continued)

 To give them a story ("I'll give you a wonderful story - only this time it'll be true"), and to prove her love for Williams, she tears away from them, runs, and then hurls herself through the open second story window to the pavement below.
 The reporters rush forward toward the window, looking down at the tragic figure on the ground that appears to be mortally wounded.
 One of them mentions: "Look, she isn't killed, she's moving."

-Both Walter and Louie arrive during the tumultuous turmoil.
+Both Walter and Louis arrive during the tumultuous turmoil.
 With a single-minded focus on his ultimate goal, Walter repeatedly asks Hildy: "Where is he?...Where is he, I said?...Come to, Hildy.
 Where have you got Williams?" and is finally told that Williams is in the desk.
-Walter orders Mrs. Baldwin to be taken away, only temporarily: "Louie, take the lady over to Polack Mike's...Lock her up - see that she doesn't talk to anyone along the way...Tell 'em it's a case of DT's."
+Walter orders Mrs. Baldwin to be taken away, only temporarily: "Louis, take the lady over to Polack Mike's...Lock her up - see that she doesn't talk to anyone along the way...Tell 'em it's a case of DT's."

 Worrying that she has abandoned her bridegroom-to-be, Hildy is further lured with tantalizing, twin desires of career and romance.
 Walter, the ego-centric, story-driven newshound, takes charge and somehow persuades her that she is essential as both a reporter and romantic interest.
 As he aggressively speaks to her, he drives her backward around the room counter-clockwise, speaking impassioned words to her at an extreme clip: